nikitadurasov/ReDO/README.md

 * `./scripts/training/flowers/train_mask regularized_concrete_pdf_and_base.sh` - trains model with additional Concrete PDF regularization on masks during early training.
 * `./scripts/training/flowers/train_mask_regularized_concrete_pdf_and_base_random_seed.sh` - trains model with additional Concrete PDF regularization on masks during early training with random seed (to ensure that it never fails and is more robust that original one).

-Provided scripts by default contain hyperparameters which were used by us to provided results mentioned in our report, but we run it with different hyperparameters to find the good ones.
-If you also want to do it, you can manually change hyperparameters in this scripts (the most important one is `--reg_mask` (mask regularization coefficient), most of the others were just taken from original paper)
+Provided scripts by default contain hyperparameters that were used by us to provided results mentioned in our report, but we run it with different hyperparameters to find the good ones.
+If you also want to do it, you can manually change hyperparameters in this scripts (the most important one is `--reg_mask` (mask regularization coefficient), most of the others were just taken from the original paper)

 ### Unsupervised classification (Section V in our report)
 For this notebook we used slightly different version of libraries (because we run it on google colab):